A great day out on Lac Leman in Switzerland

-I cannot believe that I have lived in the Geneva area for 9 years and had never taken this great day trip on the wonderfully picturesque lake – Lac Leman, one of the largest lakes in Western Europe.
+I cannot believe that I have lived in the Geneva area for 9 years and had never taken this great day trip on the wonderfully picturesque lake – Lac Leman.
+One of the largest lakes in Western Europe.
 Lac Leman or Lake Geneva as it is also known is a crescent shaped lake with a shoreline in both France and Switzerland and is overlooked by the Alps.
 The lake has a surface area of 580 km² and is 73km in length.

 So having chosen a glorious sunny day we drove to Nyon in the Canton Vaud to embark the beautiful ship “Vevey” a diesel-electric water paddle wheel vessel built in 1907.
 She is part of the Belle Epoque fleet that navigates the lake.
-Nyon is a charming lakeside town in Switzerland with an imposing chateau in the centre of the town high up on the banks of Lac Leman and offering great views over the lake.
+Nyon is a charming lakeside town in Switzerland.
+Boasting an imposing chateau in the centre of the town high up on the banks of Lac Leman and offering great views over the lake.

 We traversed the lake from Nyon in Switzerland over to the French port in Yvoire, which has an imposing chateau overlooking the lake.
 Yvoire is a beautiful medieval town with a small marina that really attracts the tourists in summer!
 After Yvoire it was back across to the ‘Swiss side’ and the delightful lakeside town of Rolle which boasts an impressive chateau.
 I love walking along the lake in Rolle with my camera!
 The small island of Île de la Harpe, which our steamship navigated around can be seen clearly from the shore and small yachts sail in and around.

 Having booked first class tickets, which was a worthwhile investment to make the most of this special day out; we enjoyed the most beautiful views during our cruise from our traditional deck chairs on the top decks and ‘aperos’ from the bar.
-Lunch just had to be the classic Filet de Perche from Lac Leman and we dined on the upper deck affording us shade yet fresh lake air to make the most of the sunshine, blue skies and unforgettable scenery on that glorious June day.
+Lunch just had to be the classic Filet de Perche from Lac Leman.
+We dined on the upper deck affording us shade yet fresh lake air to make the most of the sunshine, blue skies and unforgettable scenery on that glorious June day.